hyperledger/fabric/docs/source/Fabric-FAQ.rst

 :Answer:
   No, the orderers only order transactions, they do not open the transactions.
-  If you do not want the data to go through the orderers at all, and you are only concerned about the input data, then you can use visibility settings.
-The visibility setting will determine whether input and output chaincode data is included in the submitted transaction,  versus just output data.
-Therefore, the input data can be private to the endorsers only.
-If you do not want the orderers to see chaincode output, then you can hash or encrypt the data before calling chaincode.
-If you hash the data then you will need to provide a means to share the source data.
+  If you do not want the data to go through the orderers at all, then utilize the private data feature of Fabric.
+Alternatively, you can hash or encrypt the data in the client application before calling chaincode.
 If you encrypt the data then you will need to provide a means to share the decryption keys.

 Application-side Programming Model
 ----------------------------------